blazepoint/docs/README.md

-Dogwood is a protocol for building interoperable decentralized social media systems.
+Blazepoint is a protocol for building interoperable decentralized social media systems.

-Dogwood does not use blockchains, p2p networking, or DHTs.
+Blazepoint does not use blockchains, p2p networking, or DHTs.
 Instead, it combines the concept of cryptographic identity with a simple client/server gossip protocol to align network topology with the topology of the actual social network.

 If we're successful, the result will be a system that supports community-driven moderation, content monetization through the lightning network, and safe communities that do not become echo chambers.